 #2: What Is the Size of the Market?

 This will help you manage your expectations when it comes to profit.
 Not to mention that it will determine the app’s scalability.
 But most of all, it will help you decide if the idea is worth investing in.
 Let’s go back to the ride-hailing idea.
 It is area-specific, so you need to know if many people in that town want to pay money to take a ride to the city.
 You could go about this in many ways.
 For example, you could check the town’s Facebook community group or conduct a survey.
 If you discover that few people are interested, you can move on to another idea without losing money.

 #3: What about the Competitors?

 Let’s face it; there are millions of apps in the world.
 Your app idea has been done before in most cases.
 The question is if there’s still demand in the market and if you can offer something extra.
 The fitness app example here is more applicable.
 Millions of people use hundreds of excellent fitness apps.
+Majority of them purchase a gym membership and enhance the comfort and productivity of their sports life.
 So, what can yours offer to attract some of those people?
 Is it better features or more reasonable prices?
 The best strategy is to study the competitors’ apps and find their weakest points.
 Then, do more research to learn if these weak points are worth switching to a new service for customers.
 Read reviews, listen to suggestions, and conduct surveys and one-on-one interviews with prospects.